 Problem #8: The air conditioner is freezing up.
 You see frost or ice on the suction line (black insulated line) Any areas that are not insulated are covered with ice.
 You are not getting hardly any airflow out of your registers.
 Your evaporator coil is iced up completely.
 Most of the time this is caused by being low on refrigerant charge.
 There are other causes such as:

 1. Dirty air filter or some airflow restriction.

 3. Slow or dragging blower motor (might need a new capacitor).

 4. Dirty stopped up Evaporator coil (Need to have HVAC tech clean coil)

-Most of the time a freeze up condition is caused by a low refrigerant charge.
-Since the air conditioning system is supposed to be a leak free, sealed system this means you have a leak somewhere.
+*Most of the time a freeze-up condition is caused by a low refrigerant charge.
+Since the air conditioning system is supposed to be a leak-free, sealed system this means you have a leak somewhere.
 I use the Schrader valve caps sold below to make sure that I do not have a leak in the Schrader valves when I take my manifold gauges off.
-I install these Schrader caps for insurance, because I have seen leaks in these valves many times.
-These caps have a rubber seal inside of them and insure a leak proof seal.
+I install these Schrader caps for insurance because I have seen leaks in these valves many times.
+These caps have a rubber seal inside of them and ensure a leak-proof seal.